 Exploring the Potential of Cultured Meat: Technological Advancements, Sustainability Prospects, and Challenges

-P. Ramezani\, A. Motamedzadegan
+P. Ramezani\, A. Motamedzadegan\

-Department of Food Science and Technology, Sari Agricultural Sciences and Natural Resources University, Iran.
+1 and 2- M.Sc.
+Student and Full Professor of Department of Food Science and Technology, Sari Agricultural Sciences and Natural Resources University, Sari, Iran, respectively.